Arecibo, Puerto Rico: Government

 All municipalities in Puerto Rico are administered by a mayor, elected every four years.
-The current mayor of Arecibo is Carlos (Tito) Ramírez Irizarri, of the Popular Democratic Party (PPD).
-He was elected at the 2020 general elections.
+The current mayor of Arecibo is Carlos (Tito) Ramírez Irizarry, of the Popular Democratic Party (PPD).
+He was first elected at the 2020 general elections.

 The city belongs to the Puerto Rico Senatorial district III, which is represented by two Senators.
-In 2012, José Pérez Rosa (PNP) and Angel Martínez (PNP) were elected as District Senators, and they were re-elected in 2016.
-In 2020 Elizabeth Rosa Vélez (PPD) and Rubén Soto Rivera (PPD) were elected as District Senators and are the current Senators of this Senatorial district.
+In 2024, Brenda Pérez Soto and Gabriel González, both from the New Progressive Party (PNP), were elected as District Senators.

 Symbols

 The municipio has an official flag and coat of arms.
 The flag and coat of arms were adopted in 1968 with Resolution 12 passed by the government of Arecibo.

 Flag

 The flag of Arecibo derives its composition and colors from the coat of arms of the city.
 It is divided vertically in two equal parts.
 The left side is blue having a belt that stands for "Captain Correa", a local military hero from Spanish times.
 The right side is made up of blue and yellow diamonds alternating in a checkerboard pattern referring to the coat of arms of Felipe de Beaumont y Navarra, governor of Puerto Rico (1614–1620) and founder of the city.
 The crown represents The Cacique (chieftain) Arasibo (Fransico Jamaica Arasibo).
 The turtles represent the ancientness of the city (the third city of Puerto Rico) also because of the indigenous people of the region and that the hunting of turtles was a source of wealth.
 The towers were a form to describe the population of a settlement.
 Three towers represent a municipality, four towers represent a village, and five towers represent a city.